 I replanted the stalks from that harvest, and they produced three giant plants, so I began digging up around them.
 I’ve seen videos of a much larger Vetiver production, where they used a tractor to chain off a 10-foot wide plant and lift it after a six-foot hole had been dug around the roots.
 My smaller, three-foot plants were difficult enough.
 Next time, I'm putting the roots in a pipe, so that I can retrieve the roots more easily.

 My friend Rehne in LA got me started on growing Vetiver by sending me some of my first stalks.
-Rehne plants her Vetiver in a 12-inch galvanized pipe that’s been cut and put back together—placing it partially in the ground.
+Rehne plants her Vetiver in a 12-inch corrugated pipe that’s been cut and put back together—placing it partially in the ground.
 With this method, harvest is easy.
 Pull out the pipe, open it, and voila!

 Where are those pipes when I need them?
 At least I know now and will try that this year.